eyzhao/hrdetect-pipeline/README.md

 # Citation

-If you use HRDtools in your publication, please cite the following study:
+If you use HRDtools or this implementation of HRDetect in your publication, please cite the following study:

 [Zhao EY, Shen Y, Pleasance E, ...
 Jones SJM, Homologous Recombination Deficiency and Platinum-Based Therapy Outcomes in Advanced Breast Cancer.
 Clinical Cancer Research.
 2017 Dec 15;23(24):7521-7530](https://www.ncbi.nlm.nih.gov/pubmed/29246904)